From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data

 \paragraph{Temporal abstraction and planning horizon.} A third cross-family axis is how interface design shapes what kind of temporal abstraction can be learned, planned over, and validated before execution.
 Direct models absorb temporal structure into the policy or generator itself, so whatever planning they perform remains largely implicit: they can smooth or chunk behavior over short windows, but the resulting multi-step intent is difficult to inspect or recombine.
-Latent-action methods are the most naturally abstraction-oriented, because discrete or continuous latent transitions can serve as compact units for search, receding-horizon control, or policy learning; however, this advantage depends on whether the learned latent dynamics remain semantically stable and controllable over multi-step rollouts.
+Latent-action methods are naturally abstraction-oriented: discrete or continuous transition latents can serve as compact units for search, policy learning, persistent-token decoding, co-generated latent streams, or skill construction.
+Because many are discovered from short-horizon observation transitions, their usefulness depends on whether the learned semantics remain stable, controllable, and aligned with executable actions as they are grounded, composed, or carried into deployment.
 Explicit interfaces provide the most transparent temporal targets: subgoals, video plans, and trajectories make future structure visible before action, and in practice current systems typically replan at short horizons rather than committing to long-range predictions, leaving longer-horizon temporal abstraction as an open opportunity.
 Across all three families, the unresolved challenge is therefore not only to predict farther ahead, but to learn reusable multi-step structures whose semantics remain executable, physically grounded, and robust under feedback.

 \paragraph{Generalization and transfer: what helps, what breaks.} Cross-embodiment and cross-domain transfer are enabled by different mechanisms across the three families.
 Direct models can benefit from broad multi-robot pretraining, but their action heads remain tightly tied to a specific embodiment.
 Latent-action methods aim to separate transition structure from embodiment-specific execution through modular grounding, but learned latents can conflate multiple causes of visual change, making the grounding step sensitive to distribution shift.
 Explicit interfaces can transfer more naturally when defined in observation or geometric space, but this advantage depends on reliable perception, viewpoint alignment, and whether the predicted targets remain feasible for the target robot.
 Taken together, these differences suggest that transfer improves as the learned interface becomes less tied to a single action space, but robustness then depends more heavily on accurate grounding, estimation, and feasibility under the new embodiment.